 This course will be using aspects of Team-Based Learning (TBL) pedagogy (www.teambasedlearning.org) that can be incorporated into online teaching formats.
 TBL increases students’ understanding of course concepts by using them to solve authentic, real-world problems and help them develop their workplace learning skills.

 The rhythm of TBL

 TBL courses have a recurring pattern of instruction that is typical of many flipped classrooms.
 Students prepare before class and then students spend the bulk of class time solving problems together.
-In SPCL 7915 this term, each session has a similar rhythm, opening with the Readiness Assurance Process that prepares the students for the activities that follow, and then moving to Application Activities that explore real-life case scenarios and apply concepts described in the readings.
+Each session has a similar rhythm, opening with the Readiness Assurance Process that prepares the students for the activities that follow, and then moving to Application Activities that explore real-life case scenarios and apply concepts described in the readings.

 Phase 1 - Pre-Class Preparation: Students are assigned preparatory materials to review before start of each module.
 The preparatory materials can be articles, videos, homework exercises, or PowerPoint slides.
 The preparatory materials highlight foundational vocabulary and the most important concepts the students need to begin problem solving, but not everything they need to know by module end.

-Phase 3 - In Class Activities: Using Zoom’s breakout room feature, students and their teams use the foundational knowledge, acquired in the first two phases, to make decisions that will be reported during the whole-class discussions and subject to cross-team discussion and critique.
+Phase 3 - In Class Activities: Students and their teams use the foundational knowledge, acquired in the first two phases, to make decisions that will be reported during the whole-class discussions and subject to cross-team discussion and critique.
 The class will use a variety of methods to have students report their team’s decision at the end of each activity.
-Sometimes students will hold up cards indicating a specific choice, sometimes they will write their answer on Zoom chat, sometimes they will display their work gallery style for the other teams to comment, and other times they will complete short worksheets or surveys, which will be randomly reported to the rest of the class.
+Sometimes students will hold up colored cards indicating a specific choice, sometimes they will write their answer on small whiteboards, sometimes they will display their work gallery style for the other teams to comment, and other times they will complete short worksheets or surveys, which will be randomly reported to the rest of the class.

 Unless otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.